 In 1907 Pankhurst and others clashed on various issues, so another subgroup was formed the Women’s Freedom League.
 The 3 groups didn’t always agree, but the main common aim slowly gained momentum.
 NUWSS was collecting more members.
 By 1909 the WSPU had branches all over the Uk.
 They published a magazine that sold over 20 000 copies a week.

 1907 A march from Hyde Park to Exeter Hall in the rain and mud often coined the Mud March.

-1908 21st June Saw the biggest political demonstration In British history, a rally in Hyde park sometimes called “Women’s Sunday attracted some 300,00 to 500, 000 activists.
-Prime Minister Asquith is not interested, and so the women throw rocks through windows in Parliament with messages on them.
+1908 21st June Saw the biggest political demonstration In British history, a rally in Hyde Park sometimes called “Women’s Sunday attracted some 300,00 to 500, 000 activists.
+Prime Minister Asquith is not interested, so the women throw rocks through windows in Parliament with messages to them.
 More chained themselves to railings.

 The Golf course was near Balmoral, it had been interfered with by Suffragettes In 1911.
-The flagpole holes, in the golfing green, had been changed to the colours mainly purple in the night of the suffragette movement.
-They had inscriptions on them, A Cabinet Minister was staying there at the time that they wanted to lobby and irritate.
+The flagpole holes, in the golfing green, had been changed to the colours mainly purple on the night of the suffragette movement.
+They had inscriptions on them, A Cabinet Minister was staying there at the time and they wanted to lobby and irritate.

-A composer and also a suffragette wrote in 1911 “The March of the Women” It became the official Anthem of the Women’s Social and Political Union.
+A composer and also a suffragette wrote 1911 “The March of the Women” It became the official Anthem of the Women’s Social and Political Union.
 It was dedicated to Emmeline Pankhurst.
-Smyth was also put in prison for rock throwing into the Houses of Parliament.
-She did time I Holloway prison too in 1912.
+Smyth was also put in prison for rock-throwing into the Houses of Parliament.
+She did time in Holloway prison too in 1912.
 She was made a Dame in 1928.

 There are some embroidered items in the Museum of London’s current exhibition.